tom-hoffman/CP-DAC-Bytebeats/README.md

 The only trivial changes is changing the DAC pin from A14 (teensy 3.1) to A0 (Circuit Playground Express).

+Not all are done... see the commit notes and dates to figure it out.

 Circuit Playground port of experimental synthesizers using various arbitrary math to create audio output on the teensy 3.1 DAC pin

 several vine clips of the sketches in action: